Alek Thomas Preview, Player Props: Diamondbacks vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.92 team ERA that ranks 26th among all league pitching staffs.
+- The White Sox have a 4.97 team ERA that ranks 26th across all MLB pitching staffs.

-- Urena gets the start for the White Sox, his ninth of the season.
-He is 0-6 with a 7.27 ERA and 24 strikeouts in 34 2/3 innings pitched.
+- Toussaint (4-7) takes the mound for the White Sox in his 16th start of the season.
+He has a 5.10 ERA in 83 2/3 innings pitched, with 81 strikeouts.

-- The right-hander last appeared on Tuesday against the Washington Nationals, when he threw six innings, allowing one earned run while giving up four hits.
+- His most recent appearance was on Friday against the Boston Red Sox, when the right-hander went 6 1/3 innings, surrendering one earned run while allowing five hits.

-- The 32-year-old has put together a 7.27 ERA and 6.2 strikeouts per nine innings across eight games this season, while allowing a batting average of .302 to opposing hitters.
+- In 19 games this season, the 27-year-old has put up a 5.10 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .223 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.